MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### How do I install an offer with 'Contact Me' listing type on a customer environment?

-Offers using 'Contact Me' as listing type cannot be directly installed from the AppSource marketplace.
-When clicking on 'Contact Me' on the offer listing, the customer will be asked to share their information with Microsoft through your customer relationship management (CRM) system.
-These customer details, along with the offer name, ID, and marketplace source will be sent to the CRM system, which you've configured for your offer in Partner Center.
+Offers using 'Contact Me' as listing type can't be directly installed from the AppSource marketplace.
+When choosing 'Contact Me' on the offer listing, the customer will be asked to share their information with Microsoft through your customer relationship management (CRM) system.
+These customer details, along with the offer name, ID, and marketplace source are sent to the CRM system, which you've configured for your offer in Partner Center.

-Based on this information, you can then build the install URL for you offer and share it with the customer:
+Based on this information, you can then build the install URL for your offer and share it with the customer:

 `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]'&page=2503`